2015 has seen high-resolution audio (HRA) hit the mainstream, thanks to the release of more devices and services that support the audio format.

-There are several US and European sites but not all of them let you purchase from the UK.
+There are currently a handful of UK download stores and several US and European sites, though not all of them let you purchase from the UK.
 Here are a few of the best:

 Pioneering US high-resolution music store HDTracks is now available in the UK, initially launching with more than 10,000 uncomprossed high-resolution albums.

 The company says it has partnered with every major record label – including Sony Music Entertainment, Warner and Universal – to create the world's largest catalogue of high-res audio files.

 HDTracks has also announced a deal with Liztic, a music management application that aims to deliver a seamles digital music experience across PC, Mac, Android and iOS.

 Better known for its home entertainment systems, Naim has a nifty sideline in hi-res audio files, including music from its own Naim Label.

 Its site offers music in 320kbps MP3s right up to 24-bit/192kHz WAV, FLAC and ALAC files.
 High-res albums cost between £9.99 and £16.99.

 Linn’s website offers what it calls Studio Master downloads in 24-bit/192kHz FLAC and ALAC, as well as 24-bit/96kHz, 16-bit/44.1kHz and 320kbps MP3 formats.
 A Studio Master album costs £18, or £10 in CD quality.

 Another hi-fi brand that turned its hand to hi-res downloads, B&W’s site boasts a range of studio-quality albums.
 You can also subscribe and access albums not available in the store.
 Files are available in 24-bit and cost £15.